New to London

 London is full of gyms but here are a few chosen because they are known to be particularly gay friendly, or because readers of this guide have recommended them:

 - MUSCLEWORKS at Hague Street in Bethnal Green and has a reputation as the best bodybuilding gym in London.
-There is also a MUSCLEWORKS gym at Stoke Newington. (www.muscleworksgym.co.uk)
+There are also a MUSCLEWORKS gyms at Stoke Newington, Southwark and Oprington. (www.muscleworksgym.co.uk)

 - SOUTHBANK CLUB at 124-130 Wandsworth Road in Vauxhall claims to be London's largest squash and fitness club.
 The gym is over three floors.
 In January 2024 someone emailed in to say: "You can buy day passes for visiting Southbank Club via Hussle website or app.
 This costs £11 pounds, after you bought a pass you will get a number and when you visit the gym you have to tell the receptionist that you have a Hussle pass and give them the number, then they let you in." (www.southbankclub.co.uk)